Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Numerical tests

 \subsection{1D and 2D mixed noise removal}

-We now focus on a mixed noise removal problem for blurred signals and images affected by Gaussian and impulsive (Salt \& Pepper) noise, in different and disjoint parts of their spatial domain $\Omega$, with $\Omega=[0,1]$ and $\Omega$ being a compact of $\R^2$, respectively.
-We exploit here the flexibility of $\lpvar$ spaces by treating effectively the different noise nature at the same time.
+We now focus on a mixed noise removal problem for blurred signals and images affected by Gaussian and impulsive (salt and pepper) noise, in different and disjoint parts of their spatial domain $\Omega$, with $\Omega=[0,1]$ and $\Omega$ being a compact of $\R^2$, respectively.
+We exploit here the flexibility of Lebesgue spaces with variable exponent by treating effectively the different noise nature at the same time.

+For the 1D example, the measured blurred and noisy signal is shown in Figure \ref{fig:sec6_3_1d(a)}: Gaussian noise is artificially added on the left part of the domain while impulsive noise is added on the right part.
+Let $\mathcal{X},\mathcal{Y}$ be two Lebesgue spaces with variable exponent maps $p^{\mathcal{X}}(\cdot), p^{\mathcal{Y}}(\cdot)$, respectively, and let $A\in\mathcal{L}(\mathcal{X},\mathcal{Y})$.
+To retrieve the sparse underlying signal, let us consider the following problem: